A data-driven approach for topology correction in low voltage distribution networks with PVs: Case study

 Table \ref{table2} demonstrates that the accuracy of all methods improves as the number of available SM increases.
 SVM achieves high accuracy (i.e., above 98\% for 5 switches scenarios and 88\% for 3 switches scenarios) once the number of houses reaches 10, while RF reaches the same level only when all SM data are available.
 This suggests that SVM is more efficient in learning from limited data, likely due to its ability to find optimal decision boundaries even with fewer samples.
 For the two SM data available scenarios, the accuracy of RF is about 5\% higher than that of SVM in two scenarios (i.e., 3 and 5 switches in the switch bar).
 Moreover, GNB underperforms compared to RF and SVM, with its accuracy lagging behind when the number of houses is low (lower than 90\% and 95\% under all the SMs data in two cases, respectively).

 Given datasets with random missed data points, the accuracy of RF and SVM were assessed, and the average accuracy under five simulations is shown in Fig. \ref{Fig6}.
 In general, the accuracy of the two approaches improves significantly as the number of available SMs increases and slightly decreases as the missing percentage increases, demonstrating the robustness of the proposed method with sufficient data availability.
-When only 2 SMs data are available, the accuracy remains consistently low (around 55–60\%), indicating the method’s limited capability under sparse data conditions.
+When only 2 SMs data are available, the accuracy remains consistently low (around 55\%–60\%), indicating the method’s limited capability under sparse data conditions.
 Besides, the sensitivity of SVM accuracy to the available data is less than that of RF, since the accuracy of SVM remains close when the number of available SM is larger than 10.
 These findings highlight the robustness of SVM and RF for switch state identification tasks in LVDNs.

-\subsection{User-feeder Identification Analysis}
+\subsection{User-feeder identification analysis}

-The influence of network complexity, phase configuration, and per-node connection on classification accuracy was first analyzed.
+The influence of network complexity, phase configuration, and per-node connection on classification accuracy was first analysed.
 The per-node connection is the number of households connected to a point, e.g., a multi-unit building.
-Given datasets with SM errors but without available recordings of user-feeder connections, Table~\ref{table2} presents the accuracy comparison under five modified configurations of LVDNs: a network with two complex-structured feeders (CN1), a network with a simple-structured and one complex-structured feeder (CN2), a network with two simple-structured feeders (SN), network with longer simple-structured feeders (SNL), and network with two simple-structured feeders with more branches (SNB).
-Another complex-structured feeder or simple-structured feeder is added to the above five LVDNs to construct LVDNs with three feeders (as shown in the fifth column).
-The main difference between a complex network and a simple network is the length of feeders and the number of branches.
-The topology of CN2 and SNB are shown in~Fig.\ref{Fig9}.
+The test networks are used to represent LVDNs with varying structural characteristics in terms of feeder length and branching complexity.
+Five representative configurations are considered, as summarised in Table~\ref{tab:topology_description}: CN1, CN2, SN, SNL, and SNB.
+The topology of CN2 and SNB is shown in~Fig.~\ref{Fig9}.

+In this work, feeder structures are classified as simple or complex based on two key topological attributes: feeder length and the number of branches.
+Specifically, simple-structured feeders are characterised by relatively short radial paths with limited branching, while complex-structured feeders exhibit longer feeder lengths and multiple branching points, resulting in deeper topologies.
+In Fig.~\ref{Fig9}.
+The red diamond markers represent connection nodes, i.e., the electrical connection points between the main feeder and end-users.
+The SNB represents the SN with a higher number of lateral connections originating from the main cable, i.e., more branch points where users are connected.